Miss Korea: Former titles

-Miss Universe Korea
+Miss Universe Korea 1954—2015

 Korea debuted at Miss Universe in 1954, three years before the first Miss Korea pageant.
 Since 2016, Korean representatives at Miss Universe have been chosen in a separate pageant, Miss Universe Korea, and the Miss Korea Organization no longer sends South Korea's representative to Miss Universe.

-Miss World Korea
+Miss World Korea 1959—2010

 Korea debuted at Miss World in 1959.
 The 1st Runner-up of Miss Korea represented the nation at Miss World.
 Since 2011, Korean representatives at the Miss World are chosen in a separate pageant Miss World Korea, that separate contest is to only focus on Miss World.

+Miss International Korea 1960—2024

+Korea debuted at Miss International in 1960.
+The 1st Runner-up of Miss Korea represented the nation at Miss International.
+Since 2025, Korean representatives at the Miss International are chosen in a separate pageant Korea Beauty Pageant Organization (KBO).

+Miss Earth Korea 2002—2024

+Korea debuted at Miss Earth in 2002.
+The 1st Runner-up of Miss Korea represented the nation at Miss Earth.
+Since 2025, Korean representative for Miss Earth will be selected through the Miss Earth Korea pageant.